golkelj/data-science-fundamentals/nn.md

 This propagates the error back to the hidden layer.
 It takes the error from the output layer (dZ_2), weights it by the transpose of the second weight matrix (w_2^T), and then applies the derivative of the ReLU activation function (\text{ReLU}'(z_1)).
 This tells us how much the hidden layer's activations contributed to the error in the output.

-Gradient of the Loss with respect to the first weight matrix (dW 1
+Gradient of the Loss concerning the first weight matrix (dW 1
 ​
  ):